Bet Types Explained – Learn Ins and Outs Of Various Types Of Sports Bets

 To create a multi-bet, you need to combine several events from one or more matches onto a single ticket.
 You will get paid only if you successfully predict all of the events on the ticket.

-For example, you place a bet on a ticket with three football matches:
+For example, you place a bet on a ticket for three football matches:

 - Manchester United – Manchester City – home team to win @1.80